oskapt/docker-gitlab/README.md

     PORTS="-p 80:80 -p 443:443"

 ### Execution

+The first time that the container is run it will copy over the contents of the `config` directory and then exit.
+This gives you an opportunity to review/configure anything still outstanding before launching the container permanently.
+Future runs will execute `/start` normally, which symlinks the internal directories to the persistent datastore.

 If you want to start the container interactively, use `-sf` to start a shell.
 From there you can run `/start` and background it to look around